ghostbuster1002/webdriver-automate/README.md

 # webdriver-automate

-Internshala Winter Internship fest Invite form Filling.
+This project was made Because I saw Internshala Winter Internship fest Invite form didn't include a reCaptcha.
+More Number of Invites, the better the chances of wining!

+I used Python's Selenium Library specifically webdriver Module.